13 Apr How to Save with Home Tax Deductions(Last Updated On: August 2, 2018)

 Property Tax Deduction

 Beside the mortgage interest deduction, the other major tax break is property taxes.
 If you maintain an escrow account as part of your monthly mortgage payments, then you’ll notice most of the payment is taxes.
-When the lender provides your annual statement, then the taxes should be broken out and can be used as an annual deduction as long as you own your home.
+When your lender provides your annual statement, then the statement breaks out your taxes.
+Homeowners use these taxes as an annual deduction as long as you own your home.

 If this is your first year in the home, then review the settlement sheet, which may include additional tax payment data.
 When the property was transferred from the seller to you, the year’s tax payments were divided so that each of you paid the taxes for that portion of the tax year during which you owned the home.
 Your share of these taxes is fully deductible.

-Property taxes must be deducted as an itemized expense on Schedule A.
+Homeowners deduct property taxes as an itemized expense on Schedule A.

 Solar Energy Tax Credits